-Functionally Dependent Use - a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities, but does not include long-term storage or related manufacturing facilities.
+A use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
+The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers and ship building and ship repair facilities, but does not include long-term storage or related manufacturing facilities.